iterative/dvc.org/static/docs/commands-reference/push.md

   save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-file(s) (stages).
+- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-files (stages).
 This option only has effect when one or more `targets` are specified.
-By traversing all stage dependencies, DVC searches backward from the target stage(s) in the corresponding pipeline(s).
-This means DVC will not push files referenced in later stage(s) than `targets`.
+By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
+This means DVC will not push files referenced in later stages than the `targets`.

 - `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
 Determines the files to push by searching